Herbstation/archive/content/rounds/gallery/round_1/not_a_soldering_iron.md

 type: art
 title: That's Not A Soldering Iron
 author: [wisconsin]
-desc: REL mistakes Kafka Hynes for a soldering iron, and brings her to Tank Transfer.
+desc: REL mistakes Kafka Hayes for a soldering iron, and brings her to Tank Transfer.
 ---